 Have you ever thought about writing a book?

 I generally do not accept products, edible or otherwise.
 I may look at books, but there should be a strong connection to the content of this blog, which is about the cuisines of Texas.

 What kind of camera are you using?

-I use a Nikon D300 with a 60mm macro lens.
+I use a Nikon z5 (affiliate link) with a 60mm macro lens.
 I love it—its viewfinder is 100%, which means that what I see is what I’ll get.
-But I now have my eye on the D700 which makes full-frame digital photography available at the “prosumer” level.
 But, I strongly believe it’s the photographer not the camera that makes for a good photo.
 Sure, with a more expensive camera you’ll have more megapixels and more control, and, of course, a higher quality file.
 But it’s what you see that counts.

 What kind of lights do you use?